SovereignCloudStack/standards/Standards/scs-0402-v1-status-page-openapi-spec-decision.md

 ### Endpoint naming

-The endpoints are named in plural form, even when handeling single objects, to keep uniform paths.
+The endpoints are named in plural form, even when handling single objects, to keep uniform paths.

 ### Phase list